Nordstrom Black Friday deals: up to 60% off Our Place, Adidas, Calvin Klein and more

 — Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us and our publishing partners a commission.

-Tomorrow may be Thanksgiving, but we're already thinking about Black Friday.
+You might still be planning your Thanksgiving plate, but in between courses, it doesn't hurt to start planning your Black Friday shopping plan.
 While you're stocking up on Black Friday deals on tech, appliances, and other home essentials, don't forget to get a little something special for yourself from Nordstrom's Black Friday sale.
 Nordstrom is offering up to 60% off of everything from clothes to housewares to help you knock out all the gifts you yet to buy from your holiday shopping list.
 Looking for a gift that's both beautiful and functional?
 Consider the wildly popular Our Place Always Pan, which our tester loved.

 Shop the Nordstrom Black Friday sale